IRT-SystemX/robust-ml/README.md

 <br>

 Robust-ml is a library of training methods designed to improve the robustness of computer vision models.
+Warning : This library requires to have a GPU, CPU-only mode is not supported.
 ## Getting started

 To install and use the library, it is recommended to create a Python virtual environment.
 You can do that with virtualenv, as follows: